Dorian Yates – Return Of The Shadow

 During a spell in a detention centre for a minor crime, he discovered bodybuilding, and the combination of natural talent and a rapacious thirst for knowledge, meant that it was pretty evident from an early age he was destined for greatness.

-Bodybuilding for Dorian was, and is, more than just a sport.
+Bodybuilding for Dorian Yates was, and is, more than just a sport training, diet and nutrition.

 For all you athletes out there, you will have more than enough new knowledge to discover in this episode about training, nutrition and the human body.